Allium neriniflorum

-Allium neriniflorum is a species of wild onion native to Mongolia, the Zabaykalsky Krai region of Siberia, and northern China (Inner Mongolia, Hebei, Heilongjiang, Jilin, Liaoning).
+Allium neriniflorum is a species of wild onion in the family Amaryllidaceae.
+It is native to Mongolia, the Zabaykalsky Krai region of Siberia, and northern China (Inner Mongolia, Hebei, Heilongjiang, Jilin, Liaoning).
 It grows on coastal sand dunes, wet meadows, hillsides, etc., at elevations up to 2000 m.

 Allium neriniflorum produces one round or egg-shaped bulb up to 2 cm in diameter.
 Scape is up to 50 cm tall.
 Leaves are round in cross-section, hollow, about the same length as the scape.
 Umbels contain only a few flowers, usually red or red-violet but sometimes white.